The KP2 Ratio Strategy

 The strategy was developed in response to the current market volatility caused by the virus pandemic.
 Numerous calls and emails were received about how volatile the market was and how easy it was to enter a great trade setup, and have the position stop out due to illiquidity.

 The answer to this problem was simple.
 There was too much risk being taken, without a proper trading plan that has been adjusted for the volatility because these traders were using the regular E-mini contract.
-Traders now have the ability to trade the Micro E-mini- ES contract and assume significantly less risk.
+Traders now have the ability to trade the Micro E-mini- ES contract and adjust risk accordingly.

-THE FOLLOWING IS NOT TRADING ADVICE, SUGGESTING A TRADING PLAN, OR PROMISING THAT YOU CAN ACHIEVE THE SAME RESULTS
+THE FOLLOWING IS NOT TRADING ADVICE, SUGGESTING A TRADING PLAN, OR PROMISING THAT YOU CAN ACHIEVE THE SAME RESULTS.
+PAST PERFORMANCE IS NO GUARANTEE OF FUTURE RESULTS.

 Because the micro contract is .1 the size of a full contract, if the trade moves against the initial position, additional contracts can be added, creating a better average cost.
 Over a 3 day period I traded for 673 ticks and a $841 profit (excluding commissions).
 These trades are detailed in the videos at the bottom of this page.
 Do the micros cost more to trade?
 YES.
 What is the cost of 1 regular E-mini losing trade?
 I traded a total of 40 contracts for that profit.
 At .62 per contract, that comes to a whopping $24.80 in commissions.
 Each day I traded abut 1-2 hours and put the profits in the bank.